-- Achieve 17 percent participation in construction contracts by minority, women and disadvantaged business enterprises (MBE) that have been certified by the state or city.
+- In consecutive years, achieve 17, 18 and 19 percent participation in construction contracts by minority, women and disadvantaged business enterprises (MBE) that have been certified by the state or city.
 The goal is based on the addressable spend of the construction project portfolio across Johns Hopkins entities in Baltimore City.

 Year One Progress: Committed 17.3 percent, or $55.5 million, of addressable spend for the portfolio of design and construction projects with M/W/DBEs